 5. Use Affiliate Programs

-For clients that are looking for e-commerce websites on a low budget you could recommend a solution like Shopify or Highwire.
-They both have affiliate programs and users are able to set up an e-commerce site for a very low cost with the pre-designed templates that are free for their users.
+For clients looking for e-commerce websites on a low budget, you could recommend a solution like Shopify.
+They have an affiliate program and users are able to set up an e-commerce site for a very low cost with the pre-designed templates that are free.

-Affiliate programs can also be helpful for supplementing the income that you make for lower-budget projects.
-For example, almost every hosting company has an affiliate program, and most pay anywhere from $50 – $150 per referral.
-If your clients are signing up for hosting through your affiliate links you can make a little bit more on those low-budget projects than you would otherwise.
+Affiliate programs can also be helpful for supplementing the income you make for lower-budget projects.
+For example, almost every hosting company has an affiliate program, and most pay anywhere from $50 – $100 per referral.
+If your clients are signing up for hosting through your affiliate links, you can make a little bit more on those low-budget projects than you would otherwise.

 7. Partner with Another Designer